 Stay the Course

 According to a study by Bersin and Associates, effective employee engagement programs decrease voluntary turnover by 31%.
-To put it simply – if you make your employees feel heard and appreciated, they are much more likely to stay with your company.
+To put it simply – if you make your restaurant staff feel heard and appreciated, they are much more likely to stay with your company.

 Feeding your employees gives them a reason to stay on-site.
 If they take a break from their shift to go somewhere else for a snack, there’s always a chance they’ll be running late on the way back.
 But how late can you really be if you’re just walking from the dining room to the host stand?